maltob/uefi_http_boot_guide/pages/os/windows.md

 Copy-Item C:\Windows\system32\mdmregistration.dll winre\windows\system32\ -Force
 ```
 5. Delete / overwrite the winre\windows\system32\winpeshl.ini file so it doesn't launch recovery
-6. Add wifi drivers for the needed wifi cards following [Microsofts guide](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image?view=windows-11#add-driver-packages-to-an-offline-windows-image)
+5. Add wifi drivers for the needed wifi cards following [Microsofts guide](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image?view=windows-11#add-driver-packages-to-an-offline-windows-image).
+Example below where I've saved several drivers to 'C:\temp\drivers'
+`dism /Image:winre /Add-Driver /Driver:C:\Temp\drivers /Recurse`
+5. Copy your wifi profile XML to the WinRE mount.
+I save it as wifi.xml in the root
+`copy wifi.xml winre/wifi.xml`
+5. Add a custom startup script that connects to the wifi.
+You can replace startnet.cmd with a modified version of the [sample one](windows/sample_network_wait.bat).
+Replace "SSIDHERE" with your wifi network name.
+`copy startnet_wifi.cmd winre\Windows\system32\startnet.cmd`
-7. Unmount the WIM and save
+5. Unmount the WIM and save
 `Dismount-WindowsImage -Path winre -Save`
-8. Copy it to your serve directory and either add it to the BCD as an additional option or overwrite your previous WIM.
+5. Copy it to your serve directory and either add it to the BCD as an additional option or overwrite your previous WIM.
 Please note this will be larger than the base WIM.

 # Notes - Files bootx64.efi tries to load:
 Right column is whether it was on the ISO I was able to boot from as a reference of what may be needed.
 The items with a ✅ are needed to boot.
 The items with a 🔵 exist on the reference ISO but are not required to boot.